The other day, for the godonlyknowshowmanyth time, I heard yet another Gen Yer prattle on about how collaborative his generation is.

 You know why Gen Y thinks they’re so collaborative?
 Because Boomers have designed the academic environments that Gen Yers have grown up in to foster (if not force) collaboration.

 But business organizations are different.
-Organizational structures, pay/bonus incentives, goals, etc. often create roadblocks or disincentives to collaboration.
+Org structures, pay/bonus incentives, departmental goals, etc., all create roadblocks or disincentives to collaboration.
 Being collaborative means diddly-squat.

-I’m often involved in the hiring decisions in my organization (and have been in the past few firms I’ve worked for).
-When I’m interviewing someone (whether it’s a Gen Yer or not), I could care less if s/he is collaborative.
+I’m often involved in the hiring decisions in my firm.
+When I’m interviewing someone (Gen Yer or not), I could care less if s/he is collaborative.
 What I care about is finding out how they get others to collaborate when goals and objectives aren’t aligned, or when who-knows-what other barriers to collaboration exist.

 On second thought, that last sentence was a load of crap.
 I don’t even believe it myself.
-I all care about is whether or not the candidate can get sh*t done.
-That might involve being collaborative, but it’s not at the top of the list.
+All I care about is whether or not the candidate can get sh*t done.
+That might involve being collaborative, it might not.

 Gen Xers, Boomers, Seniors: I look forward to seeing your comments on this post.
 Gen Yers: I’ll understand if you decide to collaborate on your responses.